 In common law property states, if you don't cosign loans and your bank accounts are separate, her creditors have only limited ability to take your assets.
-If you have a prenup or postnup separating your finances, it's still important to keep your assets and accounts separate: If you treat them as if they're shared, a court may decide you should share debts as well.
+If you have a prenup or postnup separating your finances, you still need to keep your assets and accounts separate if you want the court to uphold your agreement.

 - Check your state's law for any quirks specific to that state.
 North Carolina, for instance, is a common-law state but you're still liable for your spouse's medical bills if she fails to pay.